astroq91/helios/README.md

 to get it to a more usable state.
 I'm planning on fixing some things like:

 * The scene camera currently requires a light source to see, which is not ideal.
-* Add more collider options.
+* Improve the scripting workflow.
 * Improve lighting pipeline.
 * Tidy up the editor by making it look nicer.
 * Optimize the physics backend.
 Currently the way I handle resources can be quite bad for large scenes.
+* Add more collider options.

 Aside from that I also have other features I want to add such as:

 * Sound.
-* Hot-reloading for scripts?
 * Other rendering techniques.

 <!-- LICENSE -->
 ## License